restful-ma/rest-ruler/README.md

-# Tool_Name_TBD
+# RESTRuler

-The Tool_Name_TBD CLI is a tool that can evaluate RESTful APIs on the basis of RESTful Design Rules.
+The RESTRuler CLI is a tool that can evaluate RESTful APIs on the basis of RESTful Design Rules.
 These Rules are based on the Design Rules from Mark Massé's book ["REST API Design Rulebook"](https://www.oreilly.com/library/view/rest-api-design/9781449317904/)
-Currently, Tool_Name_TBD can parse the following RESTful API description languages:
+Currently, RESTRuler can parse the following RESTful API description languages:

 * [OpenAPI v2](https://swagger.io/specification/v2/)
 * [OpenAPI v3](https://github.com/OAI/OpenAPI-Specification)

-Tool_Name_TBD has been developed in research projects at the [Software Engineering Group](https://www.iste.uni-stuttgart.de/se) of the University of Stuttgart as a Java command-line tool.
+RESTRuler has been developed in research projects at the [Software Engineering Group](https://www.iste.uni-stuttgart.de/se) of the University of Stuttgart as a Java command-line tool.
 It takes the path or URL to a OpenAPI definition file as input and displays a listing of design rule violations.
 Optionally a markdown report file can be generated with a listing of all rule violations with additonal details and improvement suggestions.

 ## Design Rules